liuyuf78fk/dnssec-check/README.md

 - medium: upstream DNSSEC validation is active, but local is not
 - insecure: no DNSSEC validation at all

-This tool might assist OpenWrt users with elementary DNSSEC validation.
+This tool might assist Debian users with elementary DNSSEC validation.

+## Third-party components

+This project includes the [inih](https://github.com/benhoyt/inih) library by Ben Hoyt, which is licensed under the New BSD License.
+See [inih-LICENSE.txt](inih/inih-LICENSE.txt) for details.